telefonicaid/fiware-orion/doc/manuals/admin/metrics_api.md

   regular services as the `-` character is not allowed in regular services.
 * The root subservice (`/`) uses **root-subserv** as subservice key.
 Note that it cannot collide with regular subservices as the `-` character is not allowed in regular subservices.
-* Request using an enumeration of subservices (e.g. `Fiware-ServicePath: /A, /B`) are associated to the first element of the list, e.g. `A`.
+* Requests using an enumeration of subservices (e.g. `Fiware-ServicePath: /A, /B`) are associated to the first element of the list, i.e. `A`.
-* Request using "recursive subservice" (e.g. `Fiware-ServicePath: /A/#`) are associated to the subservice without considering recursivity, e.g. `A`.
+* Requests using "recursive subservice" (e.g. `Fiware-ServicePath: /A/#`) are associated to the subservice without considering recursivity, i.e. `A`.

 [Top](#top)